marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Generated image in the cart defaults to product image when generation fails
+* TWEAK: Add live preview to the Cutstomizer options
+* FEATURE: Added an new theme Le Bolide
+* FEATURE: Added the possibility for step by step progression for a selection of configurator themes.
+* FEATURE: Added the possibility to change the layout in some configurator themes.
+Whether the number of columns or the size of color swatches.
+* COMPATIBILITY: Botiga compatibility: quantity input layout, and +/- buttons
+* NEW: Updated the admin UI
+* TWEAK: Default theme is now part of the themes list
+* TWEAK: Removed "add to cart modal" from WSB anf Float, and changed the layout to accomodate all the content
+* TWEAK: Added timeout setting for admin requests
+* TWEAK: Ajax add to cart support, for themes and plugins using the `adding_to_cart` and `added_to_cart` events

 = 1.2.59 - 31/Jan/2024 =

 * FIX: Ajax add to cart support, for themes and plugins using the `adding_to_cart` when the data is a string and not an object (e.g. Woodmart theme)